amchelle/amchelle.github.io/_posts/2023-01-30-sourdough-cinnamon-raisin-bread.md

     1. **Feed starter.** Mix 10g rye flour, 80g all-purpose flour, 80g starter, 80g filtered water.

     **Dough**
     1. **Make dough and autolyse.** Measure and mix water and starter in a mixing bowl until fully combined.
 Add bread flour and salt.
 Dough will be shaggy.
 Cut softened butter into cubes and work into dough until dissolved and fully incorporated.
-Cover with lid or damp towl and let sit for 1 hour.
+Cover with lid or damp towel and let sit for 1 hour.
     2. **Soak Raisins.** Measure raisins and soak in water for 1 hour.
     3. **Add raisins.** Drain the raisins and add to dough.
 Lightly knead until well dispersed.
 Let sit covered for 30 minutes.
     3. **Stretch and fold.** Perform a stretch and fold and let sit covered for 30 minutes.
 Repeat step up to one or two more times.